Current members

 Scientific staff

 Meret is interested in the potential of environmental DNA (eDNA) as a powerful and rapidly evolving method for monitoring biodiversity in a time of rapid ecosystem change.
-The possibility of taking small, cost-effective sequencing devices into the field to generate real-time data is an exciting prospect for her.
+The possibility of taking portable handheld devices into the field to generate real time data is an exciting prospect for her.
 It increases the ease of access to generating data and creating scientific insights without depending on large laboratories that are often far from sampling sites.
-Her role is to help develop and test methods for the XPRIZE Rainforest competition to survey as much rainforest biodiversity as possible in a designated area of tropical rainforest within 24 hours.
-While the focus of her work is on the XPRIZE, she is excited to be developing these methods for future easy use in a broader context and further afield, say in the Arctic.
+Her role is to develop and test methods that are field deployable, aiming to achieve rapid results in various environments.

 Postdoctoral researchers